Webflow-Examples/webflow-app-starter/README.md

+>[!CAUTION]
+>This example is deprecated.
+Please see the [latest version that uses the v2 API.](https://github.com/Webflow-Examples/webflow-app-starter-v2)

 # Webflow App Starter

 Use this starter to spin-up a Webflow App server, enable OAuth installation, create webhooks on sites, and respond to those webhook events.